GeneSUN/data-science-engineering/Machine-Learning/model_strategy/Probabilistic Regression/Probabilistic_Model.md

 - If you want the usual 90% interval (α = 0.10), q = 50:

-## 2.Binary classification on a thresholded target
+## 2. Binary classification on a thresholded target

 Convert a continuous target **Y** into an event indicator $`Z_u = \mathbb{1}\{Y > u\}`$, then model  $$Pr(Y>u∣X)$$